Help Center

 Options Pages

-An options page is a settings page created from the WordPress Dashboard.
-It includes additional custom fields, values from which can be applied site-wide, changed, and updated in real-time.
-You can add different field types to such a page and output their values on a certain page, in the header/footer templates, a pop-up, etc. Options pages allow grouping options in the admin panel in order to improve UI/UX workflow.
+An options page is a settings page created in the JetEngine dashboard.
+It includes custom fields whose values can be applied site-wide and updated in real time.
+You can add various field types and display their values in pages, templates, pop-ups, and more.
+Options pages allow grouping options in the admin panel in order to improve UI/UX workflow.

 Profile Builder

-Profile Builder is a JetEngine module accessible from the WordPress Dashboard.
-It covers user profile page creation, including the profile menu, permalink structure, profile forms, and editable page sections.
-Profile Builder allows you to build a separate space for registered users.
-There they will be able to provide their personal and contact details, edit and publish posts, add payment details, adjust profile settings, view favorite posts, change their password, and more.
+Profile Builder is a JetEngine module for creating user profile pages in the WordPress Dashboard.
+It lets you design profile menus, permalink structure, forms, and editable page sections, providing registered users with a personal space to manage their personal and contact details, edit and publish posts, add payment info, view favorites, change passwords, and more.

-Listing Grid Widget is a widget created for the visual page editor, Elementor.
-It can be used to show the previously created listing items using the Elementor interface.
-Listing Grid Widget helps to output CPT posts, taxonomy terms, users, and data from their custom fields.
-Elementor tools allow you to build a preferred layout for the listing, such as Grid, Slider, Carousel, and Masonry.
-Since listing items contain dynamic data, they can change as you alter their content.
+Listing Grid is a widget, block, or element created for the WordPress visual editors, like Elementor, Gutenberg, Bricks, and Divi.
+It lets you show the previously created listing items, output CPT posts, taxonomy terms, users, and data from their custom fields.
+You can style the grid in layouts such as Grid, Slider, Carousel, or Masonry.
+Because listing items pull dynamic data, their content updates automatically when the underlying data changes.

 Data Stores